RotesBlatt/disco-salad/README.md

         - [ ] Title of the song
         - [ ] Timestamp of where we are in the song
     - [ ] Show the song queue to the user
+- [ ] Create server settings
+  - [ ] Listen to only one text-channel for commands
+  - [ ] Join only one specific channel
+  - [ ] Restrict bot from changing channel when doing (/join)
+  - [ ] Only users with certain permissions can use the bot
 - [ ] Use embeds for user interaction
 - [ ] Use logger for logging information to the console
 - [ ] Track stats